Visit the Knowitall blog for helpful information on using Knowitall all through the month!

 July 18, 1863: The Second Battle of Fort Wagner took place during the American Civil War.
 Battery Wagner was located on Morris Island, in Charleston, S.C.
 This battle would immortalize the Massachusetts 54th Infantry: the first African-American regiment formed in the Union, commanded by Colonel Robert Gould Shaw.
 The regiment suffered heavy casualties during the assault on the fort.
 The movie "Glory" tells the story of this famed regiment.
 (Walter Edgar's Journal).

-Nam June Paik was born on July 20, 1932 in Seoul, Korea.
+Nam June Paik was born on July 20, 1932, in Seoul, Korea.
 Throughout his career, Paik has found inspiration in working with some of the most innovative musicians, artists, poets, dancers, and technicians of his day.
+(Artopia)

 July 22, 1934: Infamous American bank robber John Dillinger, labeled by the FBI as "Public Enemy #1", was killed outside of a movie theater in an FBI sting operation by agent Melvin Purvis.
 In 1933, after Dillinger spent nine years in prison, he went on a deadly crime spree, robbing banks throughout the states of Indiana, Illinois, Ohio, Wisconsin, Minnesota and Iowa.
 (Carolina Stories)